dmarynych/former/README.md

 * Event handlers
 * From validation, with stantard api

-Lets look at code example.
-We will create form with this fields:
+As an example we will create form with this fields:
 * Title - when this field loses focus or user hits enter, we will ask google search api, with given keyword, and display first found image.
 * Category - select list, styled with [Select2 jQuery plugin](http://ivaynberg.github.com/select2).
 It will contain 2 categories - First and Second.
-If user selects first - then, title becomes required.
-If Second - title is not required.
+If user selects First - title becomes required, if Second - title is not required.

 Let's look, how Former helps create this form: